Conjunctive Adverbs List: Definitions, Usage, and Examples

 Conjunctive Adverbs vs. Other Connectors

 While conjunctive adverbs are essential tools in writing, they are often confused with other types of connectors like subordinating and coordinating conjunctions.
 Understanding the distinctions helps avoid grammatical errors and clarifies sentence structure.
+For more on conjunctions, explore our guides on types of conjunctions, subordinating conjunctions, and types of adverbs.

 Conjunctive Adverbs vs. Subordinating Conjunctions